realizator/StereoPi-ROS-depth-map-test/README.md

 `rosrun rqt_reconfigure rqt_reconfigure`

 UPD> To run steps 2, 3, 4 and 5 use new terminal instances.
 That is after all steps you should have 4 opened terminals with all scripts running.

+UPD 2> Looks like we can have raspicam_node with the native stereoscopic support. https://github.com/UbiquityRobotics/raspicam_node/issues/41#issuecomment-552142081